Mike Edwards (second baseman)

 Michael Lewis Edwards (born August 27, 1952) is an American former professional baseball second baseman.
 He played all or part of four seasons in Major League Baseball (MLB) for the Pittsburgh Pirates and Oakland Athletics.
 He also played one season in Nippon Professional Baseball (NPB) for the Kintetsu Buffaloes in 1983.

 Edwards has two brothers who also played in the major leagues, Dave Edwards and Marshall Edwards, who is Mike's twin.
+He and Marshall played collegiate baseball together at LA City College and UCLA.